Subscribe to Body Moments Newsletter and get a FREE e-book!

 Bosu Balance Trainer and Body-Mind Balance

-The purpose of this article, to is show you how the Bosu Balance Trainer can be a great balance training tool for the healing of your body-mind-soul.
 This article is a continuation of my ideas in my article, "Body Balance."
-If you read my Body Balance article first, (see link in next paragraph) you may have a deeper understanding of what is to follow.
+If you read this article first, you may have a deeper understanding of what is to follow.
 Balance training is another way to use your body as a window to your soul.

-Remember, from my Body Balance article that it takes the right brain to access the body’s sensations and it’s special perceptions.
+Remember, from my body balance article that it takes the right brain to access the body’s sensations and it’s special perceptions.
 This is why you need to access your body through your right brain to re-discover your true inner self, in order to heal your body-mind-soul.
 You need to learn to turn off the left, rational, detail-oriented brain, and go inward to discover body-mind balance.

 Balance Training for Body-Mind Balance

-I hope to show you in this series on the Bosu Balance Trainer, the value of balance in all things in your life: physiologic or body balance, mental balance and life balance.
 I hope to show you that by doing body balance training exercises that this will improve your life balance and your body-mind balance.
 I want you to be able to state with conviction, first as an affirmation, then as a reality, "I am balanced in all things in my body-mind-soul!"

-By training your physiological balance, you will understand that "balance is the foundation on which all other performance components are built.
-Balance, is in fact, the foundation of all movement.
+By training your physiological balance, you will understand that "Balance is the foundation on which all other performance components are built.
+Balance is, in fact, the foundation of all movement.
 It is elemental and basic, yet so profound.
 Achieving better physiological balance can act as the catalyst toward transforming your sense of balance into a state of mind as well."
-These are the words of the inventor of the Bosu ~ David Weck.
-He clearly understands the direct relationship of body-mind balance.
-He is the reason why I chose the Bosu Balance Trainer to present my philosophy of body balance and its affect on your mental and life balance.

 Just like your body, your mind performs best when it is open, flexible and balanced.